 What is in a Southern tomato pie or galette

 The one ingredient, other than tomatoes, that you must have in a Southern tomato pie or galette is mayonnaise.
 Where did this idea come from, well I can tell you it’s because any true Southerner loves a good tomato sandwich.
 The only other ingredient on a tomato sandwich is mayonnaise.
 Ok, I just have to say, YUCK!
 While I’ve lived in the South since I was 5, I don’t like mayonnaise except in small doses or mixed with something else and Duke’s mayonnaise is a bit too tart for me.
 I’m a Hellmans’ girl.
 But I am certainly not putting an inch or so of mayonnaise on tomatoes and white bread.
 The thought of eating that makes me gag.
-But from that sandwich, which all other Southerners seem to love, is why you will find mayonnaise in any tomato pie you sample in the South.
+But from that sandwich, which all other Southerners seem to love, is why you find mayonnaise in any tomato pie you sample in the South.

 For this Cheesy Tomato Galette there is mayonnaise, but it’s mixed with a bit of sour cream, cream cheese, cheddar cheese and gruyere.
 While the gruyere is not very Southern, it’s my favorite and creates the perfect balance of flavors in this galette.